4 Introduction to Microbial Genomics

 4.2 Larger Genomic Elements

-When using reference sequences from public depositories such as NCBI you will often be confronted with multiple intervals which represent the chromosome(s) and additional extrachromosomal sequences associated with a species or strain.
+When using reference sequences from public depositories, such as NCBI, you will often be confronted with multiple sequences which represent the chromosome(s) and additional extrachromosomal sequences associated with a species or strain.
 A chromosome is understood as the main genetic element.
 It contains the core genome with all essential genetic elements, which usually remain the same across a species.

 Besides plasmids, bacteriophages (or phages) are also important extrachromosomal (and sometimes chromosomally integrated) genetic material associated with bacterial genomes.
 Although they are not considered as part of the genome, and therefore part of reference sequences, if they are not integrated in the host cell genome.
 Bacteriophages are dsDNA viruses of small size that infect bacteria.
 As phages have mostly dsDNA genomes, they are also well suited for the recovery using standard aDNA techniques.
 They can be found everywhere and carry gene sets of diverse size and composition.
 They enter the cytoplasm of bacteria, where they can then replicate.
 There are a huge number of phages, and some are specific to certain bacterial genera or species, which can be useful for identifying taxa or phylogenetic clades.
 When bacteriophage genomes integrate into the host cell chromosomal genome (e.g. through horizontal gene transfer) or exist as a plasmid within the bacterial cell, they are called prophages.
 They can make up a large fraction of the pan-genome of plastic species.